baileybussiere/polish/README.md

 Unary uses the character `1`; bases B for 2 <= B <= 10 use ascii
 digits 0 through B - 1; bases 10 < B <= 20 use the ascii digits as
 well as the first B - 10 letters of the english alphabet.
+The numeric string may freely mix different cases of the alphabetic digits, they have no difference in meaning.

 If the token begins with any other character, it is one character long, and is interpreted as an operation.
 If the character is in `+ - * / ~ .`,